cloudsolver/aws-ccp/03-AWS_Security_Best_Practices.md

     * Developer Group = {Policy: Resource Access} - Resource
     * Role - {Policy:Allow-S3-Access} - S3
     * How to limit access to an Amazeon S3 to specific users only?
 You can add a bucket access policy directly to an Amazon S3 bucket to grant IAM users accesss.
 I wonder if there is another way, create a special bucket access group with policy to the group, and then add users to the group.
 Or add users to the policy directly.
-1. IAM Credentials Report can list all your IAM users in this account and the status of their various credentials.
+1. IAM Credentials Report
+    * Assistance with compliance and auditing by offering a downloadable report that lists all your IAM users in this account and the status of their various credentials including MFA devices in your account.

 ## Security Services